w3f/Grants-Program/applications/paid.md

 PAID Network, foresees the development of the PAID Smart Agreements Protocol in three clearly defined stages

-* **Milestone 1:** Development of a Smart Agreement Template Builder, which converts that contract to the logic of a Smart Contract based on Solidity / Solang, with a set of design patterns that will allow interaction with it in a more dynamic way and malleable.
-Additionally, a platform to execute actions in that Smart Agreements Template, based on the conditions defined by the Smart Agreements signature parties.
-Along with the Decentralized Identification System (DID based in standard W3C) with a Credential Verification, based on the DID-CORE / VC-MODEL, named **DID:PAID**, and a two-step authentication option based on MTRD / ICAO TRIP, all this verifiable through of a Certification Authority that generates a PKCS#12 Certificate, the `chain on trust` for the certification of Smart Agreements.
+* **Milestone 1:** Development of a smart agreement template generator, which will be a Substrate.io runtime module, which allows the deployment of instances of that predesigned template with the specific data of the parties involved in the smart agreements.
+Additionally, a runtime module to execute actions in that Smart Agreement Template, based on the conditions defined by the parties signing the Smart Agreement, supplemented with Smart Contracts based in Solidity/Solang.
+Along with the Decentralized Identification System (DID based on the W3C standard) with a Credential Verification, based on the DID-CORE / VC-MODEL, called **DID: PAID**, and a two-step authentication option based in MTRD / ICAO TRIP, all this verifiable through a Certification Authority that generates a PKCS # 12 Certificate, the "chain of trust" for the Smart Agreement certification.
+All this based on Substrate.io or external modules and / or oracles that allow to increase the precision of the attestations of the data of the users.

 ### Overview